Code-Institute-Submissions/Code-Institute-Project-One/readme.md

 * Testing on my iPad in landscape I encountered an issue with size due to the address bar showing, which I didn't anticipate since devtools doesn't show it.
 * Testing on my Macbook Pro I realised that the resolution height is quite a bit smaller than my desktop and some elements were not looking correct.
 * Testing on Dev Tools audit I realised the contact form didn't have aria labels and that I had a duplicate id on the contact form and modal signup form.
+* I showed the website to one colleague at work and when I saw him look at it he didn't seem to notice the mobile navmenu at the bottom of the page.
+Upon showing another friend and having my mentor session I got similar feedback.

 #### Steps taken to resolve issues

 * Made some minor adjustments to padding for tablet media query.
 * Researched common desktop screen size and added a media query for screen height to separate them.
 * Added aria labels to contact form and fixed duplicate id name.
+* I did some more research on mobile navigation and found that my original information about nav at the bottom was primarily about apps with a bottom navbar and not the burger menu on websites.
+Decided to change the mobile nav to be on the top right of the page to be more consistant with current web standards.

 --------------------